untillpro/scm4j/scm4j-releaser/README.md

 # Overview

-pk-scm-wf provides API and CLI to perform such tasks as
+Library povides API and CLI to perform such tasks as
 - Create major software version
 - Create minor software version